oblador/loki/docs/configuration.md

 ## `diffingEngine`

-There are two currently available options to choose from when comparing images in loki.
-These are both configurable by passing in a JSON block to them with their name in the configuration.
+There are three currently available options to choose from when comparing images in loki.
+These are configurable by passing in a JSON block to them with their name in the configuration.
 This block will be passed through to the library and you can use their specific reference documentation.
 Example `package.json`:

 ```json
 {